 Funding Acknowledgement

-This material is based upon work supported by the U.S. Department of Agriculture, under agreement number NR216114XXXXG003.
-Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of the U.S. Department of Agriculture.
-In addition, any reference to specific brands or types of products or services does not constitute or imply an endorsement by the U.S. Department of Agriculture for those products or services.
+This material is based upon work supported by the U.S. Department of Agriculture, under agreement number NR216114XXXXG003, and by The Foundation for Food & Agriculture Research (FFAR).
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of the U.S. Department of Agriculture or FFAR.
+In addition, any reference to specific brands or types of products or services does not constitute or imply an endorsement by the U.S. Department of Agriculture or FFAR for those products or services.
 USDA is an equal opportunity provider, employer, and lender.

 References